-View LeRoy DuQuette's Obituary on Belleville.com and share memories
+View LeRoy Duquette's Obituary on Belleville.com and share memories

 |

-LEROY DUKE DUQUETTE- LeRoy Duquette, Jr., 74, of New Athens, IL; passed away on March 3, 2019.
-Friends may call at St. Agatha Catholic Church in New Athens, IL on March 7, 2019 from 4:00 p.m. to 8:00 p.m. and on March 8, 2019 from 9:00 a.m. to 10:00 a.m.
-A mass of Christian burial will be held at St. Agatha Catholic Church in New Athens, IL on Friday, March 8, 2019 at 10:00 a.m.
+LeRoy "Duke" Duquette LeRoy Duquette, Jr., 74, of New Athens, IL; born on October 9, 1944 in San Antonio, TX; passed away on Sunday, March 3, 2019 at the New Athens Home for the Aged in New Athens, IL.
+Mr. Duquette was a retired rural route mail carrier for the United States Postal Service.
+He was a United States Army veteran.
+Duke liked cars and going to car shows.
+He enjoyed playing darts and shooting pool.
+He liked football and was an avid Dallas Cowboys fan.
+Duke made friends wherever he went and would never hesitate to help anyone.
+He was preceded in death by his parents LeRoy and Gertrude, nee Gamez, Duquette, Sr. One brother Gilbert Duquette.
+He is survived by his wife of 53 years Mary Ellen, nee Dillow, Duquette whom he married on December 17, 1966 in Belleville, IL.
+His children LeRoy (Dawn) Duquette III of New Athens, IL; Michael (Kara) Duquette of Muncie, IN; Dena (David) Kathriner of Durant, OK; Monica (Mark) Carrasco of Pottsboro, TX; Christopher "Chachi" (Nicole) Duquette of New Athens, IL.
+Sixteen grandchildren and four great-grandchildren.
+Four brothers Juan Duquette; Bobby Gamez; Richard Carrero; Jeffrey Carrero.
+One sister Jennifer Carrero.
+Condolences may be expressed to the family online at www.heilschuessler.com Memorials may be made to the Parkinson's Association.
+Visitation: Friends may call at St. Agatha Catholic Church in New Athens, IL on Thursday, March 7, 2019 from 4:00 p.m. to 8:00 p.m.
+(Recitation of the Rosary will be held at 4:00pm) and on Friday, March 8, 2019 from 9:00 a.m. to 10:00 a.m.
+Funeral: A mass of Christian burial will be held at St. Agatha Catholic Church in New Athens, IL on Friday, March 8, 2019 at 10:00 a.m. with Father Mark Reyling officiating.
 Burial will be held at Jefferson Barracks National Cemetery in St. Louis, MO.
-Heil-Schuessler Funeral Home is in charge of arrangements.
+A luncheon will follow the burial at The Nail at 400 South Johnson Street in New Athens, IL.